Section 10 – General

 “Detention” in section 10 has the same meaning as in section 9 of the Charter (R. v.
 Hufsky, [1988] 1 S.C.R.
 621 at paragraph 12).

-“Detention” under section 10 is directed towards a restraint of liberty other than arrest in which a person may reasonably require the assistance of counsel.
-Detention requires some form of physical or psychological restraint, compulsion or coercion (R. v.
+Detention requires some form of significant physical or psychological restraint, compulsion or coercion (R. v.
 Grant, [2009] 2 S.C.R.
 353 at paragraph 44).
 Section 10 is directed at a multiplicity of restraints of liberty of varying duration (Therens, supra at paragraph 50).

-A psychological detention occurs where the subject is legally required to comply with a direction or where, in the absence of such a direction, state conduct would lead a reasonable person to conclude that he or she had no choice but to comply (Therens, supra at paragraph 57; Grant, supra at paragraphs 30, 44).
+A psychological detention occurs where the subject is legally required to comply with a direction or where, in the absence of such a direction, state conduct would lead a reasonable person to conclude that they had no choice but to comply (Therens, supra at paragraph 57; Grant, supra at paragraphs 30, 44; R. v.
+Le, 2019 SCC 34 at paragraphs 25-26; R. v.
+Lafrance, 2022 SCC 32 at paragraph 21).

 In cases where there is no physical restraint or legal obligation, it may not be clear whether a person has been detained.
-To determine whether the reasonable person in the individual’s circumstances would conclude that he or she had been deprived by the state of the liberty of choice, the court may consider:
+To determine whether the reasonable person in the individual’s circumstances would conclude that they had been deprived by the state of the liberty of choice, the court may consider.

-3. the characteristics or circumstances of the individual where relevant, including age, physical stature, minority status, and/or level of sophistication.
-(Grant, supra at paragraph 44).
+- the characteristics or circumstances of the individual where relevant, including age, physical stature, minority status, and/or level of sophistication.
+(Grant, supra at paragraph 44; Le, supra at paragraph 31; Lafrance, supra at paragraph 22)

 The above analysis involves an objective determination as to whether, in light of the circumstances of the encounter as a whole, the police conduct would cause a reasonable person in the same situation to conclude that they were not free to go and that they had to comply with a police request (R. v.
 Suberu, [2009] 2 S.C.R.
 460 at paragraph 26).
-The perspective of the reasonable person in this regard must be informed by the fact that a bystander is under no legal obligation to comply with a police request for information or assistance (Suberu, ibid., at paragraphs 26, 28).
-The onus is on the applicant to show that he or she was deprived of his or her liberty of choice (Suberu, ibid., at paragraph 28).
+The analysis “requires an assessment of the encounter as a whole and not a frame-by-frame dissection as the encounter unfolds” (Le, supra atparagraphs 26-27).
+The perspective of the reasonable person in this regard must be informed by the fact that a bystander is under no legal obligation to comply with a police request for information or assistance (Suberu, ibid., atparagraphs 26, 28).
+The onus is on the applicant to show that they were deprived of their liberty of choice (Suberu, ibid., atparagraph 28).

-[T]he police cannot be said to “detain”, within the meaning of ss.
-9 and 10 of the Charter, every suspect they stop for purposes of identification, or even interview.
+[T]he police cannot be said to “detain”, within the meaning of sections 9 and 10 of the Charter, every suspect they stop for purposes of identification, or even interview.
 The person who is stopped will in all cases be “detained” in the sense of “delayed”, or “kept waiting”.
-But the constitutional rights recognized by ss.
-9 and 10 of the Charter are not engaged by delays that involve no significant physical or psychological restraint (Suberu, supra at paragraph 23, citing R. v.
+But the constitutional rights recognized by sections 9 and 10 of the Charter are not engaged by delays that involve no significant physical or psychological restraint (Suberu, supra at paragraph 23, citing R. v.
 Mann, [2004] 3 S.C.R.
-59, at paragraph 19).
+59, at paragraph 19; Le, supra atparagraph 27).

 Therefore, an investigative detention does not necessarily arise the moment police engage an individual for investigative purposes or ask preliminary questions (Suberu, supra at paragraphs 23, 28).